ChristianTH-to/Shallow-and-Deep-Natural-Language-Processing/README.md

 Performed exploratory analysis and engineered features using dimensionality reduction techniques PCA and t-SNE.

-Used multiple frequentist, Bayesian and deep learning classification algorithms to identify unlabeled text weighted by Word2vec and GloVe word embeddings.
+Used multiple frequentist, Bayesian and deep learning classification algorithms to identify unlabeled text weighted by Word2vec and pretrained word embeddings with GloVe.

 Derived topics and sentiment from unstructured data using semi-supervised and unsupervised latent dirichlet allocation.